-- Upon the death of a retired member, the System will pay \$5,000 to the designated beneficiary, in addition to the benefits provided for the retirement option selected by the member. - A member is eligible for disability benefits after 10 years of credited Oklahoma service.
-The disability benefit is equal to 2% of final average compensation for the applicable years of credited service. - Upon separation from the System, members' contributions are refundable with interest based on certain restrictions provided in the plan, or by the IRC. - Members may elect to make additional contributions to a tax-sheltered annuity program up to the exclusion allowance provided under the IRC under Code Section 403(b).
+- Final compensation for members who joined the System prior to July 1, 1992 is defined as the average salary for the 3 highest years of compensation.
+Final compensation for members joining the System after June 30, 1992 is defined as the average of the highest 5 consecutive years of annual compensation in which contributions have been made.
+The final average compensation is limited for service credit accumulated prior to July 1, 1995 to \$40,000 or \$25,000, depending on the member's election.
+Monthly benefits are 1/12 of this amount.
+Service credits accumulated after June 30, 1995 are calculated based on each member's final average compensation, except for certain employees of the two comprehensive universities.
+Upon the death of a member who has not yet retired, the designated beneficiary shall receive the member's total contributions plus 100% of interest earned through the end of the fiscal year, with interest rates varying based on time of service.
+A surviving spouse of a qualified member may elect to receive, in lieu of the aforementioned benefits, the retirement benefit the member was entitled to at the time of death as provided under the Joint Survivor Benefit Option. - Upon the death of a retired member, the System will pay \$5,000 to the designated beneficiary, in addition to the benefits provided for the retirement option selected by the member. - A member is eligible for disability benefits after 10 years of credited Oklahoma service.
+The disability benefit is equal to 2% of final average compensation for the applicable years of credited service. - Upon separation from the System, members' contributions are refundable with interest based on certain restrictions provided in the plan, or by the Internal Revenue Code (IRC). - Members may elect to make additional contributions to a tax-sheltered annuity program up to the exclusion allowance provided under the IRC under Code Section 403(b).

-Contributions-The contributions requirements of the Plan are at an established rate determine by Oklahoma Statute, amended by the Oklahoma Legislature, and are not based on actuarial calculations.
+Contributions - The contributions requirements of the Plan are at an established rate determine by Oklahoma Statute, amended by the Oklahoma Legislature, and are not based on actuarial calculations.
 Employees are required to contribute 7% percent of their annual pay.
 Participating employers are required to contribute 9.5% of the employees' annual pay and an additional 7.70% for any employees' salaries covered by federal funds.
-A portion of the contributions received by OTRS are allocated to the Supplemental Health Insurance Plan; see Note 7.
-Contributions to the pension plan from the Center were \$28,173.
-The State of Oklahoma also made on-behalf contributions to OTRS, of which \$20,934 was recognized by the Center; these on-behalf payments did not meet the criteria of a special funding situation.
+A portion of the contributions received by OTRS are allocated to the Supplemental Health Insurance program; see Note 7.
+Contributions to the pension plan from the Center were \$29,936 for the year ended June 30, 2019.
+The State also made on-behalf contributions to OTRS, of which \$20,940 was recognized by the Center; these on-behalf payments did not meet the criteria of a special funding situation.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions-At June 30, 2018, the Center reported a liability of \$496,945 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017.
-The Center's proportion of the net pension liability was based on the Center's contributions received by the pension plan relative to the total contributions received by pension plan for all participating employers as of June 30, 2017.
-Based upon this information, the Center's proportion was 0.0075% percent.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2019, the Center reported a liability of \$397,782 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018.
+The Center's proportion of the net pension liability was based on the Center's contributions received by the pension plan relative to the total contributions received by pension plan for all participating employers for the year ended June 30, 2018.
+Based upon this information, the Center's proportion was 0.00658%.